Blendify/blender-manual/trunk/blender_docs/manual/render/eevee/lightprobes/irradiance_volumes.rst

 Irradiance Volumes
 ******************

-Diffuse indirect lighting is stored into volumetric arrays.
+Diffuse indirect lighting is stored in volumetric arrays.
-These arrays are defined by the user using Irradiance Volumes objects.
+These arrays are defined by the user using Irradiance Volume objects.
-They give control on how arrays are placed in the world as well as their resolution.
+They control how arrays are placed in the world as well as their resolution.

-Lighting is computed at the dots positions visible when the Irradiance Volume object is selected.
+Lighting is computed at the dot positions visible when the Irradiance Volume object is selected.

 .. seealso::
    :doc:`Indirect Lighting </render/eevee/indirect_lighting>`.

 If Ambient Occlusion is enabled, it will be applied onto diffuse indirect lighting.
-If both Ambient Occlusion and "Bent Normals" are enabled, the indirect lighting will be sampled from the least occluded direction and appear more correct.
+If both Ambient Occlusion and "Bent Normals" are enabled the indirect lighting will be sampled from the least occluded direction and appear more correct.

 .. admonition:: Reference